woc-hack/hackathon-lero-2022/README.md

 ## ***Urgent Update***
 Due to the potential exposure to COVID (one hackathon participant tested positive after dinner) the second day will be conducted remotely.
-Please follow the same schedule but use instead of going to TCS building please use [Zoom](https://tennessee.zoom.us/j/2766448345) and Discord as noted below.
+Please follow the same schedule but, instead of going to TCS building, please use [Zoom](https://tennessee.zoom.us/j/2766448345) and Discord as noted below.

 ## Projects